 - Ensure any welfare and safeguarding needs are identified and that students will be protected, where it is reasonable to do so, regardless of whether a particular need fits into a legally protected characteristic.

-- Establish what students’ expectations are in relation to the Group meeting their personal and social and developmental needs.
+- Establish what students’ expectations are in relation to the Partnership meeting their personal and social and developmental needs.

 Any consultation with staff will aim to: